martinapons/martinapons.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
 I’m a second year PhD Candidate in Economics at the Department of Economics and the Center for Economic Development (CRED) at the University of Bern.
-My main research interests are in urban and regional economics and economic development.
+My main research interests are in urban and regional economics with a focus on nutrition.

 ## Work in Progress
 ### Spatial Frictions in Consumption and Retail Competition (with Max von Ehrlich and Tobias Seidel)
-*draft and slides available upon request*
+*Draft and slides available upon request*

 In this paper, we empirically quantify spatial consumption frictions and the degree of local retail competition.
 We exploit a unique data set including 1.5 billion daily transactions in combination with detailed characteristics of more than 3 million households.
 Our estimates are based on a quasi--experimental approach to estimate the causal effect of store openings.